SRMD: Sparse Random Mode Decomposition: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we verify the applicability and consistency of SRMD on six decomposition and signal representation examples, including three challenging synthetic time-series from \cite{daubechies2011synchrosqueezed, dragomiretskiy2013variational}, an example with overlapping spectrogram curves, and two real time-series (musical and gravitational distortion datasets).
-In all of the numerical experiments, we display the learned coefficients obtained from Algorithm~\ref{alg:decomposition} in the time-frequency space (spectrogram) and plot the corresponding modal decomposition (i.e. clusters) using DBSCAN.
-While more sophisticated clustering algorithms can be used, one of the benefits of our algorithm is that it produces a sparse spectrogram that can be more easily clustered when the original signal has a sharp time-frequency bands or groups.

-For the first three synthetic signals, we will compare our approach with some of the state-of-the-art intrinsic mode decomposition methods, including the EMD \cite{huang1998empirical}, Ensemble EMD (EEMD) \cite{wu2009ensemble}, Complete EEMD with Adaptive Noise (CEEMDAN) \cite{torres2011complete}, Empirical Wavelet Transform (EWT) \cite{gilles2013empirical}, and Variational Mode Decomposition (VMD) \cite{dragomiretskiy2013variational}.
+In this section, we verify the applicability and consistency of SRMD on five decompositions and signal representation examples, including three challenging synthetic time-series from \cite{daubechies2011synchrosqueezed, dragomiretskiy2013variational} and two real time-series (musical and gravitational distortion datasets).
+In Section \ref{sec:discontinuity}, we display the learned coefficients obtained from Algorithm~\ref{alg:decomposition} in the time-frequency space (spectrogram) and plot the corresponding modal decomposition (i.e.\ clusters) using DBSCAN.
+While more sophisticated clustering algorithms can be used, one of the benefits of our algorithm is that it produces a sparse spectrogram that can be more easily clustered when the original signal has sharp time-frequency bands or groups.
+We also compare our approach with some of the state-of-the-art intrinsic mode decomposition methods, including the EMD \cite{huang1998empirical}, Ensemble EMD (EEMD) \cite{wu2009ensemble}, Complete EEMD with Adaptive Noise (CEEMDAN) \cite{torres2011complete}, Empirical Wavelet Transform (EWT) \cite{gilles2013empirical}, and Variational Mode Decomposition (VMD) \cite{dragomiretskiy2013variational}.
 Additionally, in Section \ref{sec:intersecting}, we compare our method to the spectrogram produced by the short-time Fourier transform (STFT), Continuous Wavelet Transform (CWT), and SST \cite{daubechies2011synchrosqueezed}.
-We also investigate the robustness of our method with respect to noise (see Sections \ref{sec:overlapping} and \ref{sec:VMD_eq32}).
-In particular, we generate a musical time-series using two modes (flute and guitar) and thus can compare our method to the ground truth modes when the data has unknown acquisition and background noise.
+In Section \ref{sec:VMD_eq32}, we investigate the robustness of our method with respect to noise and the stability of our reconstruction and decomposition results with respect to the randomness of the random feature.
+In particular, we generate a musical time series using two modes (flute and guitar) and thus can compare our method to the ground truth modes when the data has unknown acquisition and background noise.
 As an application to data-assisted scientific discovery, we show that our approach can extract an approximate waveform for the merging event of two black holes without the need for templates (based on the LIGO dataset).
+More experiments on benchmark examples are shown in the Appendix.